yasirse/yasirse/README.md

 **Role**<br/>
 Developer and Designer<br/>
 **Tools**<br/>
-React.js, Node.js, bootstrap and MySql and Mongo DB<br/>
+React.js, Node.js, bootstrap and MySql and MongoDB<br/>
 **Detail**<br/>
 I have developed and designed this website using React.js, Bootstrap,Node.js.
 Ecommerce applications has been integrated with both MySQL and MongoDB.
 It has module
 1) Landing page with top Navbar